Research Study Confirms That Cheap And Safe Drug Importation Is Not Feasible

-The Journal of Pharmaceutical Health Services Research, an official journal of the Royal Pharmaceutical Society, published a research paper by Dr. Kristina M.L.
+In March 2020, the Journal of Pharmaceutical Health Services Research, an official journal of the Royal Pharmaceutical Society, published a study by Dr. Kristina M.L.
 Acri née Lybecker titled “State Pharmaceutical Importation Programmes: An Analysis of the Cost-effectiveness.”
-In the research paper, Dr. Acri analyzed 24 prescription drugs, comparing the presumed cost savings of state-sponsored drug importation plans with the cost of “testing into safety” the prescription drugs procured by those plans.
-The research paper also examined the cost of treating adverse events, both for the patient and for the state running the importation program.
-One of the key findings of the research paper was that the cost of testing for safety and efficacy exceeded the presumed cost savings for all 24 drugs analyzed.
-The second key finding was that depending on the drug imported, one adverse medical event could wipe out as much as a decades’ worth of presumed savings that importing a drug might bring.
+In the paper, Dr. Acri reports the results of a cost analysis of 24 prescription drugs, comparing the presumed savings of state-sponsored drug importation plans with the cost of “testing into safety” the prescription drugs procured by those plans.
+She also examined the cost of treating adverse events, both for the patient and for the state running the importation program.

 The costs associated with adverse medical events caused by medication failure vary greatly depending on the medical reason for the treatment.
 For example, if someone were to receive a counterfeit version of Truvada, they would not be protected from HIV and could become infected.
 In 2018, the cost per patient for a single new HIV infection was $447,758.
 It would take 23 years and 11 months of drug importation to cover a single case of a person becoming HIV positive.
 Sovaldi, a drug prescribed to treat hepatitis C, had one of the longest lengths of time needed to accrue cost savings to cover an adverse medical event: more than 48 years.
 Of the drugs analyzed in this research study, Enbrel, a prescription drug that treats rheumatoid arthritis, had the shortest length of time to cover the cost of an adverse medical event at 65 days.